daniel-thompson/tiny-manager/README.md

     SUBSYSTEM=="tty", ATTRS{manufacturer}=="redfelineninja.org.uk", ATTRS{serial}=="045101780587252555FFC660", SYMLINK+="ttyrelayC660"
     SUBSYSTEM=="tty", ATTRS{manufacturer}=="redfelineninja.org.uk", ATTRS{serial}=="7301C2152B72E52DE2744F3B", SYMLINK+="ttyrelay4F3B"

-The serial number can picked up from the kernel log (+dmesg+) or using udevadm:
+The serial number can picked up from the kernel log (`dmesg`) or using udevadm:
-+udevadm info --attribute-walk /dev/ttyACM0 | grep serial+ .
+`udevadm info --attribute-walk /dev/ttyACM0 | grep serial` .

-udevadm can also be used to re-apply the rule if any changes are made to the symlink: +sudo udevadm trigger /dev/ttyACM0+
+udevadm can also be used to re-apply the rule if any changes are made to the symlink: `sudo udevadm trigger /dev/ttyACM0`

 Example hardware
 ----------------